MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/d/disable-disabled.md

 ---
-title: disable, disabled - Microsoft Style Guide
+title: disable, disables (functionality) - Microsoft Style Guide
-description: Describes guidelines to use 'disable' or 'disabled' in Microsoft documents, including instances where this word is appropriate or allowed.
+description: Describes guidelines to use 'disable' or 'disables' in Microsoft documents, including instances where this word is appropriate or allowed.
 author: pallep
 ms.author: pallep
-ms.date: 01/19/2018
+ms.date: 05/22/2023
 ms.topic: article
 ms.prod: non-product-specific
 ---

 # disable, disabled

-Don't use *disabled* to refer to people with disabilities.

-In content for a technical audience, it's OK to use *disable* to mean making a command or function inactive and *disabled* to describe such commands and functions.
+Don’t use *disable* to describe making a command or function inactive or unavailable.
+Replace with specific, plain language phrases, such as *turn off*, *hide*, *make unavailable*, *make inactive*, *block*, or *remove*, as appropriate.

-In other content, use *turned off* or *isn’t available.*

-**Examples**
+As a state, replace *disabled* with descriptors such as *inactive*, *unavailable*, or *off*.

+When admins turn off products, settings, or features, it’s OK to use *disable*.
+But substitute terms like *make unavailable* or *block* if you can reasonably do so.

+**Example**
 If the command prompt isn’t available, your network administrator might have turned off this feature.
-Disable the command prompt to prevent users from opening a command window.

 **See also**
 [Accessibility term collection](~/a-z-word-list-term-collections/term-collections/accessibility-terms.md)
 [turn on, turn off](~/a-z-word-list-term-collections/t/turn-on-turn-off.md)
 [unavailable](~/a-z-word-list-term-collections/u/unavailable.md)
 [enable, enables](~/a-z-word-list-term-collections/e/enable-enables.md)

+[disabled (person)]